beppe95/Natural-Language-Technologies/Mazzei/README.md

 **nltk** library was used to **create the Context-Free Grammar** from *YodaCFG.cfg* file and to provide the **Tree data structure** to perform CKY algorithm and to **visualize** parsing and translation outputs.

-**numpy** library was used to create the matrix, essential data structure to perform CKY algorithm, using the built-ins `numpy.ndarray` type.
+**numpy** library was used to create the essential data structure to perform CKY algorithm using the built-ins `numpy.ndarray` type.

 ## Modules
 We choose to split the project into four modules: